oneops/oneops.github.io/_posts/2017-10-17-lauching-secrets-management.md

 end.
 Your OneOps assemblies can access these secrets on your computes as desired and the management and provisioning to the computes is completely secure.

+Our deployment is using over a dozen Keywhiz servers and is mostly likely one of the largest Keywhiz production deployments.
+It is  scaled to handle well beyond 100.000 computes with secret clients.

 To allow users to ramp up usage quickly, we have created a new training class - [OneOps User Training: Level 3 - Advanced Examples](../training.html#user-3) that adds secrets management as a first module.